 When You Should Offer Event Ticket Refunds

-It’s critical that you have a process in place to approve refunds and refund a buyer’s money as soon as possible when people request a refund and meet your refund requirements.
+It’s critical that you have a process to approve refunds and refund a buyer’s money as soon as possible when people request a refund and meet your refund requirements.

 Be sure to include information about when refunds are allowed, when they’ll be processed, and when funds will be returned in a refund policy published on your ticket sales page, receipt, and website.
 This information should also be clearly explained in the frequently asked questions section of your ticket sales page.

 Don’t forget that different credit card companies have different policies for refunds.
 Some companies, like American Express, simply take the money, and the seller has to fight to get it back.
 Others allow the seller to try but don’t issue the refunds.